-The battery level indicator displays the pedelec battery level, not the level for the display internal battery.
+The battery level indicator displays the charge level for the pedelec, not the level for the internal display battery.
 You can also see the charge level on the LEDs on the battery itself.

 If the display is removed from its mount, the last displayed battery level is saved.